microsoft/PartsUnlimitedMRP/docs/_posts/2017-06-19-azurestack-31-start.md

 category: AzureStack
 order: 1
 ---

-# Getting Started with DevOps on Azure Stack

 In order to get started exploring DevOps tooling on Azure Stack, you're going to need an Azure Stack, and that requires some hardware.
 If you're not sure what specific hardware you'll need for the single-node POC configuration, don't fear, it's all [documented here](https://docs.microsoft.com/en-us/azure/azure-stack/azure-stack-deploy).

 Once you've sourced your hardware, you'll need to [pull down the package](https://azure.microsoft.com/en-us/overview/azure-stack/try/?v=try), which requires you to complete a short registration form, then download the bits.
 A word of warning though - it's a big file, so set aside a bit of time for a coffee, or 9.